 FACT: Not All Hair Color Brands Are The Same, Even If You Are Just Going Dark

 Hair color is all science.
-Cosmetologist have to take chemistry in school for a reason.
-Yes I know, my family was shocked too when I told them I actually had to take a full 8 hours of curriculum for a year straight and didn’t just play with my friend’s hair all day long.
+Cosmetologists have to take chemistry in school for a reason.
+So yes, I know, my family was shocked too when I told them I actually had to take a full 8 hours of curriculum for a year straight to graduate; and didn’t just play with my friend’s hair all day long.

-There are a number of factors why some hair color lines work well with the makeup of your hair and why some don’t seem to take well and look like garbage.
+There are several factors why some hair color lines work well with the makeup of your hair and why some don’t seem to take well and look like garbage.
 A few of these factors include:

 - Health conditions

 If a line doesn’t give you satisfactory results the first time, it won’t be any different the second time around (unless it was a stylish application error – like they didn’t leave it on for a long enough time or left it on for too long).

 Have no fear, there are a million other hair coloring lines out there, and one of those will give you the results you desire.

 Example: My hair DOES NOT work with Aveda hair color, I’ve tried multiple colors with multiple techniques, and it is just never going to work.